Nimdy/voting-system-blockchain/README.md

 Blockchain idea for voting systems

-Just a idea I am working on...
+Just a idea I am working on and once I have most of the idea and concept down, I am hoping for somebody way smarter than me to code it.
+Happy to assist with my project vision on this

 ---Start Voting Process---